-Tip: When adding liquid to the jar, use a chopstick to prod the vegies to let any air bubbles out.
+Tip: When adding liquid to the jar, use a chopstick to prod the veggies to let any air bubbles out.

 Things to remember when eating pickled food ideas:

-• Pasteurisation: This process kills good bacteria, but commercial pickled or fermented vegies have to be pasteurised, by law.
+- Pasteurisation: This process kills good bacteria, but commercial pickled or fermented veggies have to be pasteurised, by law.
 Products sold at growers’ markets may not be pasteurised.